tonyflo/videoflo/README.md

   * **timeline** The path to an optional timeline file (.drt) that you'ld like to start with for each video on this channel

 ## Using videoflo
-There are 4 executable scripts in videoflo that allow you to automate various aspects of the video production workflow.
+There are 4 executable scripts in videoflo that allow you to automate various aspects of video production.
+The following is an overview of how those scripts fit into the video production workflow.
+While videoflo was designed specifically for tutorial-style videos with screen recordings that are destined for YouTube, the concepts here can be modified for other types of videos.

 ### 1. Create the Structure for a New Video
 Use `new-vid.py` to create the basic directory structure to house your video files, assets, thumbnails, etc. The `--channel` argument needs to match up with the `[channel]` section in your `settings.ini' file.